 Ducks Haven is one of a group adjoining apartments and cottages that flank a small shared courtyard.
 The building was formerly the old mill and is separate from the main park, which offers privately owned lodges.

-Light, airy and modern, you have a big comfy sofa and arm chair to relax in, put your feet up, read the latest best seller, or maybe take in a movie on the big wide screen TV.
+Light, airy and modern here you have a big comfy sofa and armchair to relax in, put your feet up, read the latest bestseller, or maybe to take in a movie on the big wide screen TV.
+To one side is the dining table with delightful views of the garden and duck pond.

-To the rear the windows look out onto a shared garden space overlooking the duck pond.
-Each apartment tends to have its "own bit" Here you can sit with a drink, have a barbecue on a warm summer night and watch the coming and goings of pond life.
+Delightfully the property overlooks the garden and duck pond.
+Each apartment tends to have its &'own bit'; of garden space and for Ducks Haven this is simply a step outside the sitting room door.
+Here you can sit with a drink, have a barbecue on a warm summer night and watch and delight in the coming and goings of the many resident ducks and pond life.

 All in all, this is a very relaxing and romantic apartment, perfect for couples or a small family.

-For shopping there is the Cartmel Village Store in the square, and in Unsworth's Yard you have Cartmel Cheeses and The Bread Shed along with The Red Pepper & Hot Wines shop and the Cartmel Brewery where you can sample some fine local brewed ales.
+For shopping there is the Cartmel Village Store in the square, and in Unsworth Yard you have Cartmel Cheeses and The Bread Shed along with The Red Pepper & Hot Wines shop and the Cartmel Brewery where you can sample some fine local brewed ale.
 Once a month the village holds a food market with many local producers setting up their stalls.
-Along with the foodie outlets there is The Larch Tree selling quailty gifts and clothing, Chamberlain’s Gifts offering a range of delightful goddies and is supplier of life size sheep and animals for 'Cartmel-Sheepy Village', and last but not least, Perfect English selling quality designer led gifts including include exquisite ceramics, unusual jewellery, home furnishings, and luxurious toiletries.
+Along with the foodie outlets there is The Larch Tree selling quality gifts and clothing, Chamberlain's Gifts offering a range of delightful goodies and is supplier of life-size sheep and animals for 'Cartmel-Sheepy Village', and last but not least, Perfect English selling quality designer-led gifts including include exquisite ceramics, unusual jewellery, home furnishings, and luxurious toiletries.

 Come bank holidays the village buzzes with arrival of race day.
 Owned by The Holker Hall Estate the course is on the edge of the village and as well as the racing there is a carnival along with many other attractions.